 If you just want to know what I think: the Hydra 2 is probably the better bet than Hydra 1 or 3 in terms of their price to value ratios.
 If your choice is between Hydra 2 and Hydra 3, I would recommend you go with the Hydra 2 for GPU number crunching machines.
-But if you are a PC gamer or case modder, well the choice is clear: Hydra 1.
+But if you are a PC gamer, well the choice is clear: Hydra 1 with its bold looks.

 Think of the cost of Hydra 2 and 3 in terms of how much money you will save by not having downtime and by having higher resell value out of your equipment.
 Their excellent thermal management helps your GPUs run cooler so you can worry less about power consumption, noise and heat, and focus more on the money-making aspect of your business.

 For number crunching machines, the features and the quality of the Hydra 2 is my choice for the overall winner of this versus article.
-For case modders and liquid cooling enthusiasts, the bold presentation and advanced cooling capacity of Hydra 1 should be your first choice.
+For PC enthusiasts, the quick access test bench feature of Hydra 1 should be your first choice.

 For users looking for a custom built chassis for 6 or 8 GPU, you may want to take a look at our affordable Hydra series of computer cases, which have excellent build features and component quality for a reasonable and competitive price.